Swedish language: Contemporary Swedish

 A sign on the wall of a Swedish hotel, using both the recommended dem and the colloquial dom for the word "them" on the same sign.

 The period that includes Swedish as it is spoken today is termed nusvenska (lit., "Now-Swedish") in linguistics, and started in the last decades of the 19th century.
 It saw a democratization of the language with a less formal written form that approached the spoken one.
 The growth of a state school system also led to the evolution of so-called boksvenska (literally, "Book Swedish"), especially among the working classes, where spelling to some extent influenced pronunciation, particularly in official contexts.
 With the industrialization and urbanization of Sweden well under way by the last decades of the 19th century, a new breed of authors made their mark on Swedish literature.
 Many scholars, politicians and other public figures had a great influence on the emerging national language, among them prolific authors like the poet Gustaf Fröding, Nobel laureate Selma Lagerlöf and radical writer and playwright August Strindberg.
+In Finland, Finland-Swedish literature emerged as a separate branch.

 It was during the 20th century that a common, standardized national language became available to all Swedes.
 The orthography finally stabilized and became almost completely uniform, with some minor deviations, by the time of the spelling reform of 1906.
 With the exception of plural forms of verbs and a slightly different syntax, particularly in the written language, the language was the same as the Swedish of today.
 The plural verb forms appeared decreasingly in formal writing into the 1950s, when their use was removed from all official recommendations.